bchareyre/yade-mpi/doc/sphinx/prog.rst

 OpenGL Rendering
 -----------------
-Yade provides 3d rendering based on [QGLViewer]_.
+Yade provides 3d rendering based on `QGLViewer <http://www.libqglviewer.com>`__.
 It is not meant to be full-featured rendering and post-processing, but rather a way to quickly check that scene is as intended or that simulation behaves sanely.

 .. note:: Although 3d rendering runs in a separate thread, it has performance impact on the computation itself, since interaction container requires mutual exclusion for interaction creation/deletion.
 The ``InteractionContainer::drawloopmutex`` is either held by the renderer (:yref:`OpenGLRenderingEngine`) or by the insertion/deletion routine.